Setting up for a Network

 Notes on using a real Server as the Master Workstation:

 Because certain functions must be done at the Master workstation (the network master), and because Campground Master must be running as an application on the Master workstation, we don't recommend using a separate "server" computer as the Master.
+Also, it does not have to be a "Server" version of Windows -- a normal Windows "Home" version will work just as well as any version.
 Campground Master cannot be run as a service, and someone should be able to access the Master at any time for maintenance and other functions.
 Also remember that each workstation has the entire database, so besides having automatic redundancy, backups can be done from any of the workstations.
 And of course it should not be a "cloud server", since Campground Master is not designed as a cloud system.

 2. If you're not familiar with configuring program and/or port exceptions in firewall software and routers, temporarily disable all firewalls and other security software on each computer (they can be re-enabled with proper "exception" configurations once you get the network operational).
 Some typical programs that can block TCP/IP networking are Windows XP's firewall or Security Center, Norton's Antivirus with Internet Worm Protection, McAffee's Antivirus, ZoneAlarm, and various other antivirus software, spyware blockers, pop-up blockers, etc. If you're using a switch or router that has firewall/gateway/blocking capability, either disable it or make sure that the TCP/IP port you'll be using (see step 7) is not blocked.

-3. After you have a database set up and authorization code entered on the master, make sure the database is authorized for networking.
+3. After you have a initial database set up and network-enabled authorization code entered on the master / initial computer, make sure the database is authorized for networking.
 This can be checked through the View / View Product Authorizations function -- the "Max Workstations" value will be greater than 1 if you are authorized for networking.
+If you did not purchase the Networking option with your license, that will be needed before you can use this function.
+Do not proceed with Network Setup until after you have purchased the networking option and entered the new authorization code that will be sent to you.
+Enter the new code and verify that the Max Workstations is greater than 1.

 4. To make sure that the printer options, tab view options and other settings will be the same on each workstation (especially if you have already been using the program on a single computer for awhile), synchronize the settings for all workstations.
 This can be done at any time, but doing it before you copy the database to the other workstations will ensure they are set up correctly to begin with.
 Note that this is essentially a database function and does not require the other workstations to be connected yet -- it simply copies the master's settings to the other workstation's settings in the database.
 This function is under Maintenance / Network Functions / Synchronize local options to other workstations.